Fraud & Security

 To report suspicious activity, contact us immediately at 866-567-7760.

-You can also place a fraud alert on your credit file to prevent fraudsters from opening new accounts or making changes to your existing accounts.
+You can also place a security freeze on your credit file to prevent fraudsters from opening new accounts or making changes to your existing accounts.
 You only need to notify one credit bureau—the one you choose will notify the other credit bureaus.

 If you receive a suspicious email or text message, don't respond, select links or open attachments.
 If we reach out to you by phone, we won't ask for confidential information like your card PIN, access code or online banking password.